jose-salgado81/jose-salgado81.github.io/about.md

 title: About me
 permalink: /about/
 ---
-Testing edidir directly on github.

-I'm a technical writer and customer success executive for [AnyTrack.io](https://anytrack.io).
-AnyTrack allows you to orchestrate and harmonize your traffic data to optimize your digital marketing efforts.
+I'm a technical writer and knowledge base manager at [AnyTrack.io](https://readme.anytrack.io), a platform that sends conversion data to the Conversion API using no-code integrations.
+I live in [La Paz](https://en.wikipedia.org/wiki/La_Paz,_Baja_California_Sur), a cool seaside spot in Baja California Sur, Mexico.

 ![jose salgado picture](/jms%20pic.png)